hubmapconsortium/hubmap-data-portal/readme.md

 This is a simple, quick prototype of HuBMAP web portal.
 This uses sample data and data types and creates basic Models in Django (database, tables..) by using simple HTML templates.
 This portal simulates Globus authentication.
+Display basic bar plots for studies.
+Full-text search using Elastic search.
+The current search supports text search and returns results for all studies including search terms.
 We use PyCharm as development IDE for this prototype.

 ## Dataportal